gear-foundation/gear-wiki/docs/examples/lottery.md

 This article explains the programming interface, data structure, basic functions and explains their purpose.
 It can be used as is or modified to suit your own scenarios.

+Gear also [provides](https://github.com/gear-tech/gear-js/tree/master/apps/lottery) an example implementation of the [Lottery](https://lottery.gear-tech.io/) user interface to demonstrate its interaction with smart contracts in the Gear Network.
 In this example, whoever initializes the contract is considered the lottery owner.
 Only the owner has the right to start/finish the lottery.
 Players are added to the lottery themselves by sending a message with their bet to the contract.
 Then players monitor the state of the lottery.
 The winner is determined randomly.

+ You can watch a video on how to get the Lottery application up and running and its capabilities here: **https://youtu.be/35StUMjbdFc**.

 ## Source files
 1. `lottery/src/lib.rs` - contains functions of the lottery contract.